avhormauk/SoundCircle/README.md

 A web app that connects people with similar music tastes at universities

+Please head to https://avhormauk.github.io/SoundCircle/index.html to see it live

+Note that in order to allow more users into the database, we would have to submit a quota extension request through spotify's developer dashboard, there will be a live demo showing how the user data submission works in our presentation

 ## Features

 - **Spotify Integration:** automatically pulls your top artists and currently playing tracks